rycus86/github-prometheus-exporter/README.md

 ```
 Usage of /exporter:
   -credentials path
         File path containing the authentication details in `username:password` format (optional)
   -interval duration
         Interval between checks (default 15m0s)
   -org value
         Organizations to list repositories for (multiple values are allowed)
   -password string
         Password for authenticated API calls (optional)
   -port int
         The HTTP port to listen on (default 8080)
   -skip-forks
         Do not pull metrics for forked repositories
+  -timeout duration
+        HTTP API call timeout (default 15s)
   -user value
         Users to list repositories for (multiple values are allowed)
   -username string
         Username for authenticated API calls (optional)
 ```

 The Docker image reference points to a multi-arch manifest, with the actual images being available for the `amd64`, `armhf` and `arm64v8` platforms.